Government Engineering College, Barton Hill: Information Technology

 The four-year engineering degree in Information Technology that is being offered here is considered to be equivalent to Computer Science&Engineering degree since both of them share strikingly similar syllabi which is published by Kerala Technical University.
 An engineering degree in Information Technology focuses heavily on mathematical foundations of computer science and core computer science subjects like Data Structures, Algorithm Analysis, Compiler Design, Automata Theory,Computer Architecture, Computer Networks,Operating systems etc.Various government orders allow B.Tech IT graduates to claim equivalency with B.Tech.
 CSE degree.

+The department offers two post graduate programs : M.Tech in Artificial Intelligence & Data Science and M.Tech in Network Engineering.

 The Information Technology Dept has lab facilities that gives students opportunity to work on technologies like cluster computing, artificial intelligence, and multimedia processing.

 The department has six lab rooms and a central server room.
 The department has the software and hardware infrastructure for the conduct of all the eight laboratory/practical subjects in the curriculum.
 Each laboratory room has networked printers over Ethernet LAN.
 Although the emphasis is on the use of Linux and open source software, other popular proprietary software platforms are also supported.
 In addition, the department provides technical support for the functioning of the campus-wide network in the college.
 A 1 Gbit/s internet connection is provided to the campus via a proxy server.
 The department is one of the nodal centers for the facilitation of the Centralized Allotment Process (cap) for admission to professional courses.